How to warm up your voice in the morning? ( Fast & Easy )

 Before doing any vocal exercises you will have to stretch.
 Stretching is extremely useful as it stimulates blood flow, during the night you probably slept in just one position and your blood flow to some muscle groups was not the best while you were sleeping.
 By stretching, you are allowing your body to reach all the muscles, especially if you are frequently working out.
 Stretching is even more important if you worked out the day before, as your body will work on growing and healing the muscle tissues and they will feel kind of stiff in the morning.

 In order to warm up, your voice in the morning then you should start with some simple breathing exercises.
-Believe it or not but a lot of singers skip trough breathing exercises and they wonder why they are not improving as a singer.
+Believe it or not but a lot of singers skip through breathing exercises and they wonder why they are not improving as a singer.
 Breathing is vital for singing and you should do anything you can do in order to improve your breathing technique and to strengthen the muscles which actually control your breathing.

 A lot of people will say that you have to do long breathing exercises before you warm up, but in general anything longer than 15 minutes is rather pointless, although this is just my personal opinion.
 My recommendation is to either do some breathing exercises while you are showering or right after you have washed your teeth.
 There are singers who do their actual vocal warm-up in the shower, so you might want to try that also out.

-Now we are getting right into the actual vocal warmup phase, there are a lot of exercises that you can do to warm up your vocal cords, like lip trills, humming, and even the bubble exercises.
+Now we are getting right into the actual vocal warmup phase, there are a lot of exercises that you can do to warm up your vocal cords, like lip trills, humming, and even bubble exercises.
 My personal recommendation is to use 2-3 exercises in order to hit your vocal cords from different angles.
 If you know that you will be singing songs with higher notes later that day then my recommendation is to use vocal warm-up exercises that actually focus on parts of your vocal cords where you produce these higher notes.
 If you are a beginner singer then there are plenty of warm-up vocal exercises for beginners on my site so search around a bit.

 Keep in mind that you should start slow and on a lower key while warming up, if you do the opposite you are risking injuring yourself as your vocal cords are not even warmed up to do some of these harder higher notes focused warm-up exercises.
 If you need more information on how to keep your vocal cords healthy then check out my article How to take care of your vocal cords for singing? ( In 10 Easy Ways ).